Alison Haynes

 Growing up in Toronto, Alison was passionate about two things: sports and classical music.
 She excelled as a French horn player until she acquired focal dystonia, a neuromuscular condition which would eventually end her music career.

 Wanting to pursue a career in her second passion, sports, Alison embarked upon a Bachelor's degree in Athletic and Exercise Therapy at Camosun College.
 However, the next few years were not easy, as she experienced a run of major injuries.
 While this was difficult, it allowed her to become intimately familiar with all aspects of injury and physical limitation and understand them from the perspective of her patients.
 In a search for help with a significant injury involving a concussion, Alison was introduced to the world of osteopathic treatment.
-Over the following years as she experienced more injuries and went through numerous surgeries Alison would come to recognize the immense power of osteopathic treatment, and this would eventually lead to her enrolling in the Canadian School of Osteopathy herself.
-Alison is currently entering her third year of osteopathic education and juggles being a student with her work as a clinician as well as teaching courses on health awareness for performers through Camosun College and The Victoria Conservatory of Music.
+Over the following years as she experienced more injuries and went through numerous surgeries Alison would come to recognize the immense power of osteopathic treatment, leading her to pursue 5 years of education at the Canadian School of Osteopathy in order to become a manual practitioner of osteopathy herself.